DefangLabs/samples/samples/nextjs-github-actions/README.md

 Title: Next.js & GitHub Actions

-Short Description: A basic Next.js app with a Dockerfile and docker-compose ready to deploy to AWS with Defang with GitHub Actions configured for CI/CD
+Short Description: A basic Next.js app with a Dockerfile and docker-compose ready to deploy to AWS with Defang, with GitHub Actions configured for CI/CD.

-Tags: Next.js, React, Docker, Github actions
+Tags: Next.js, React, Docker, GitHub Actions, Node.js

-Languages: Node.js, typescript
+Languages: TypeScript